Reporting Sex and Gender Based Violence

 Reporting to the Office for Equal Opportunity (OEO)

-Sex and gender based violence can be reported to OEO which works closely with Human Resource Services (HRS) and the Office of Student Conduct (OSC).
+Sex and gender based violence can be reported to OEO which works closely with Human Resource Services (HRS) and the Center for Community Standards (CCS).
 OEO can start an investigation, assist the survivor with campus safety options, and connect the survivor to local support, medical, and counseling resources.
 OEO’s investigation is separate from any criminal process and can be pursued simultaneously.
-OEO can determine whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct has been violated and then make recommendations to either OSC, if the respondent is a student, or to the relevant supervisor, if the respondent is an employee.
+OEO can determine whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct has been violated and then make recommendations to either CCS, if the respondent is a student, or to the relevant supervisor, if the respondent is an employee.
 OEO shares information about cases only on a need-to-know basis, but cannot guarantee confidentiality.
 Click on the links below for OEO contact information or to file a complaint.

 Washington State University Amnesty Statement